Kuree/kratos-runtime/README.md

 $ make -j
 ```

+#### A note for macOS
+Due to the restriction of macOS, all symbols have to be resolved during the linking
+time, which means all the VPI calls need to have actual symbol when linking as the
+final shared object.
+However, this is not doable in our case since the actual VPI
+implementation is offered by the vendor.
+As a result, you cannot use this project
+even if you have Verilator working on macOS.

 After that, you can find the library as `build/src/libkratos-runtime.so`.
 You
 can either copy that library to any place you like or simply  use symbolic
 link.